 Why we chose it: The Discover it® Student Cash Back earns an outstanding 5% cash back on popular rotating categories.

-This card also features access to Discover® Identity Alerts, which includes daily monitoring of your Experian report and Social Security number monitoring.
+Other benefits include Discover® Identity Alerts, for daily monitoring of your Experian report and Social Security number.
 You also get an unlimited cash-back match at the end of your first year as a cardmember — so if you earn $100 in cash back from your purchases, Discover will double it for a total of $200.

 All information about the Discover it® Student Cash Back Card has been collected independently by Money.com.